gourabanandad/DAA/README.md

 # 📘 Design and Analysis of Algorithms (DAA)

-This repository contains C implementations of essential algorithms and problems related to **Dynamic Programming** and **Sorting Techniques**.
+This repository contains C implementations of essential algorithms and problems related to Dynamic Programming, Sorting Techniques, and more.
 It serves as a study reference and practical guide for students learning DAA.

 ---

 ## 📂 Folder Structure

-The project is organized into two main directories:
+The project is organized into the following directories:

 ### 1. **Dynamic Programming**
 Contains solutions for various dynamic programming problems: